fal-works/ts-transpile-modules/README.md

 ## CLI

-Run `ts-transpile-modules` command with the following options.
+Use `ts-transpile-modules` command with the following options (limited functionality compared to the API).

 ```text
 --srcDir   Source directory path. (default: src)